Lieutenant Governor of Georgia: Powers, duties, and structure

 The lieutenant governor's formal duties are limited by the Georgia State Constitution to serving as the President of the Senate and the successor of the governor whenever the governorship becomes vacant due to the governor's death or a determination by the State Supreme Court that they are incapable of discharging their duties.
 The lieutenant governor assumes the gubernatorial powers and duties pending the next general election in the state.

 As President of the Senate the lieutenant governor presides over debate in the Senate.
-As he is not a member of the Senate, the lieutenant governor is barred from sponsoring legislation.
+As the lieutenant governor is not a member of the Senate, the lieutenant governor is barred from sponsoring legislation.
 The Rules of the Georgia State Senate assign the president of the Senate to appoint two senators to the Committee on Assignments and to serve as the Chair of the committee, but the Chair may only vote in case of a tie.
 Additionally, the president is a member of and appoints three other members to the Committee on Administrative Affairs.
 Under the supervision of the State Senate, the President "shall as a matter of course and without debate, report the reference of bills to the proper committee."
 Senate pages are supervised by the president who "shall establish a program of familiarization with state government, its procedures and those duties and responsibilities which will be required of pages."
 As the Senate's presiding officer, the lieutenant governor can exercise influence over state legislation, though the Senate can disregard their wishes at its discretion.